 In terms of provisions of the Act and the Listing Regulations the Company has adoptedall the applicable policies.
-The policies are available on Company's website - www.chembondindia . com andthe web link is http://www.chembondindia.com/investors
+The policies are available on the website of the Company athttp://www.chembondindia.com/policy.html.

-The Company's policy on Directors' appointment remuneration and other matters providedin Section 178(3) of the Act forms part of Nomination and Remuneration Policy and has beendisclosed in the Corporate Governance report.
+The Company's policy on Directors' appointment remuneration and other matters providedin Section 178(3) of the Act forms part of Nomination and Remuneration Policy and has beendisclosed in the Corporate Governance Report.

 Internal Financial Control System